Smccarthy17/team_profile_generator/README.md

 WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

-Study Group, Susan, Chris P., Jackson, Sarah, Aaron
+Study Group, Susan, Chris P., Jackson, Sarah, Ricky, Aaron

 ## Video Walkthrough